goodeb/street_light_project/README.md

 2) Run the distance_filtering script

 3) Run the project main script: street_light_project.py:
-    If you want to make and save the graphs, give the graph argument after the name of the python file
+    If you want to make and save the graphs, give the graph argument after the name of the python file.
+These will be written to the graphs directory